Sahrawi National Council

-The Sahrawi National Council (SNC; المجلس الوطني الصحراوي, Consejo Nacional Saharaui) or Sahrawi Parliament is the legislature of the Sahrawi Arab Democratic Republic.
+The Sahrawi National Council (SNC; المجلس الوطني الصحراوي, Consejo Nacional Saharaui) is the legislature of the Sahrawi Arab Democratic Republic.
 Its structure and competences are guided by the Constitution of the Sahrawi Arab Democratic Republic (SADR).
-The present speaker since 2020 is Hamma Salama.
+The present speaker since 2026 is Bashir Mustafa Sayed.

 It was first created by Polisario Front members and Sahrawi tribal notables as the Provisionary National Council in April or November 1975, after the proclamation of Guelta Zemmur.
-On February 27, 1976, POLISARIO leader El-Ouali Mustapha Sayed announced that the Council had declared the creation of the Sahrawi Arab Democratic Republic, of which it became the first parliament.
-On the POLISARIO's III General Popular Congress (August 26–30, 1976), a newly elected membership was formally installed as the Sahrawi National Council.
+On 27 February 1976, POLISARIO leader El-Ouali Mustapha Sayed announced that the Council had declared the creation of the Sahrawi Arab Democratic Republic, of which it became the first parliament.
+On the POLISARIO's III General Popular Congress (26–30 August 1976), a newly elected membership was formally installed as the Sahrawi National Council.

 The SNC is a unicameral body, with 53 seats, elected every two years (since the XIII POLISARIO Congress) at the General Popular Congresses by delegates from the Sahrawi refugee camps at Tindouf province, Algeria, supplemented by representatives of the Sahrawi People's Liberation Army and the civil society organizations (UJSARIO, UNMS, UGTSARIO).
 In the last election (2012), 35% of the parliamentarians were women.
 It usually convenes in Tifariti, at the Liberated Territories of Western Sahara, but on occasion also in the refugee camps.

-Among the reforms enacted by the SNC is the abolishment of death penalty.
+Among the reforms enacted by the SNC is the abolition of the death penalty.
 In 1999, the SNC caused the fall of then Prime Ministers Mahfoud Ali Beiba government through a motion of no-confidence.
 The powers of the SNC were substantially expanded in the 1991 constitutional reforms of the SADR, and has since been further enhanced.